karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Program/Application/onCommandNotFound.md

 Hook called if a command was not found.

+This method returns the "return status" to return to the unix command.

 By default, it throws an exception.

 Note: This method was written with the intent to be overridden by the user (i.e you should override this method in a sub-class).